rayxis/Project-Safe-Bite/README.md

 # Take a BITE! - A Culinary and Photographic Adventure

 ## Overview
 "Take a BITE!
 Food and photography" is a visually immersive web application tailored for culinary enthusiasts and photographers alike.
-Utilizing the Spoonacular API, it offers a wide array of recipes, complemented by captivating high-quality images from Unsplash.
+Utilizing the Spoonacular API, it offers a wide array of recipes, complemented by captivating high-quality images.
 This synergy creates a unique platform where users can explore the art of cooking alongside the beauty of food photography.

 ## Table of Contents
 1. [Overview](#overview)